-This thesis investigates the seismic properties of stars whose structures have been shaped by violent mergers (Chapters II-III) and whose interiors harbor strong magnetic fields (Chapters IV-VII).
-It focuses on stellar exotica which either have only recently been discovered or are likely to be discoverable with the instruments and surveys we will soon have.
+This thesis presents the seismic properties of stars with violent merger histories (Chapters II-III) and magnetic fields (Chapters IV-VII).
+It focuses on stellar exotica which either have only recently been discovered or are likely to be discoverable with what we will soon have.
 Where do we go from here?

-I am optimistic about the near-term potential of asteroseismology to enable new and interesting discoveries.
-Much of what we know about asteroseismology comes from data taken during the Kepler satellite's four-year main mission (Borucki et al., 2010).
+We should be optimistic about the near-term potential of asteroseismology to generate new and interesting results.
+A very large fraction of what we know about asteroseismology comes from data taken during Kepler satellite's four-year main mission1 (Borucki et al., 2010).
 Despite having ended in 2013, Kepler's main mission supplied a wealth of archival data which is still routinely mined for scientific discoveries in the present day.
-Moreover, the TESS mission continues to provide high-quality light curves for bright sources across the sky (Ricker et al., 2015).
-In this time, it has detected solar-like oscillations in $\approx 1.6 \times 10^5$ RGs-an order of magnitude more than Kepler's main mission (Hon, Huber, Kuszlewicz, et al., 2021).
-Now seven years old, TESS will continue to enhance seismic science for as long as its useful lifetime can be extended.
+Moreover, the TESS2 mission (now almost seven years old) continues to provide high-quality light curves for bright sources across the sky (Ricker et al., 2015).
+In this time, it has detected solar-like oscillations in $\approx 1.6 \times 10^5$ red giants-an order of magnitude more than Kepler's main mission (Hon, Huber, Kuszlewicz, et al., 2021).